Johanna Zelman is the office managing partner for FordHarrison's Hartford, Connecticut office.

 Johanna Zelman - Super Lawyers Widget

-• In Connecticut Supreme Court, challenged constitutionality of statute that prohibits an employer from relaying on collateral estoppel based on a grievance decision reached in accordance with a collective bargaining.
+• In Connecticut Supreme Court, challenged constitutionality of statute that prohibits an employer from relaying on collateral estoppel based on a grievance decision reached in accordance with a collective bargaining agreement.

 • Second Circuit affirmed summary judgment on claim pending against public school system that it failed to accommodate a first grade teacher in violation of the Americans with Disabilities and Connecticut Fair Employment Practices Act.
 Teacher used a prosthetic leg as a result of a previous above the knee amputation.
 The court held that although the school did not provide the accommodation that the plaintiff wanted, he was only entitled to a reasonable accommodation which had been provided to him.

-• Conducted extensive review and audit of municipal civil service rules and hiring procedures and advised as to deficiencies during recent hiring process.
+• Completed extensive review and audit of municipal civil service rules and hiring procedures and advised as to deficiencies during recent hiring process.

 • Successfully defended protective order filed to block employer from performing a mental fitness for duty examination on an employee exhibiting performance and behavioral concerns that lead to concerns about workplace safety.